avionmission/blog/_posts/2023-05-22-practical-guide-to-kubernetes.md

 You can use the command `exit` to come out of interactive shell and back to the `controlplane` .
 But wait....what is a `controlplane` ???

 Perfect.
 Now that you have some hands-on experience with using Kubernetes.
-We should get into how it actually works, how to pods function and what does the Architecture of Kubernetes look like?
+We should get into how it actually works, how do pods function and what does the Architecture of Kubernetes look like?
 Let's go. 🚀

 ## Kubernetes Architecture Explained